The money trail: how European cities are rewriting climate finance

 Seeking expertise for Industrial Waste Heat Recovery and Decarbonisation Assessment for Alcumatic Foundry in Sønderborg

-Deadline: 1 May 2026 (23:59 CEST Time) Background In Sønderborg, Denmark, a growing interest in industrial decarbonization has led to the exploration of waste heat reuse among small and medium-sized enterprises (SMEs).
+Deadline: 6 May 2026 (23:59 CEST Time) The proposal submission deadline has been extended and a list of Q&As is attached to the RFP document.
+Background In Sønderborg, Denmark, a growing interest in industrial decarbonization has led to the exploration of waste heat reuse among small and medium-sized enterprises (SMEs).
 While many SMEs generate waste heat through various processes, these sources are typically small and fragmented.
 As a result, traditional assessments - focused on single processes - fail to present a conclusive business case for investment.
-There is a wish to change that by developing a holistic methodology that can be applied across SMEs, starting with a pilot case at a local foundry, called Alcumatic.
-Project Outset: The [...]
+There is a wish to change that by developing a holistic methodology that can [...]

 Expert support for the design, assessment & cocreation of operational governance structures for Parma & Bologna’s climate alliances